Flextime: United Kingdom

-Haller founded a company in the UK in 1971 and registered the trademark "Flextime", the mark remains the property of that company's successor hfx Ltd.

-In spring 2003, 17.7% of men and 26.7% of women were employed with flexitime arrangements in the United Kingdom, (Office for National Statistics 2003).
-In the United Kingdom, flexitime working is commonplace in both the private and public sectors.
-The practice is often found in administrative and back office functions of commercial organisations and local councils.
+Haller founded a company in the UK in 1971 and registered the trademark "Flextime", the mark remains the property of the company's successor HFX Ltd. In the Spring of 2003, 17.7% of men and 26.7% of women were employed with flextime arrangements in the United Kingdom, In the United Kingdom, flextime working is commonplace in both the private and public sectors.
+The practice is often found in administrative and back-office functions of commercial organizations and local councils.

-In 2003, the UK Government introduced legislation that gave parents of children under 6, or the parents of disabled children under 18, the right in law to request a flexible working arrangement from their employer.
+In 2003, the UK Government introduced legislation that gave parents of children under 6, or the parents of disabled children under 18 the right in law to request a flexible working arrangement from their employer.
 A survey in 2005 by the National Office of Statistics showed that 71% of female workers and 60% of male workers were aware of the rights created under the 2003 legislation.
 Between 2003 and 2005 more than 14% of all workers had requested a change to flexible working.
 Since April 2007 the right to request flexible working also applies to carers of adults.

 On 13 November 2012, Deputy Prime Minister Nick Clegg announced plans to extend the right to request flexible working to all employees, this legislation took effect in April 2014.
-Lawyers have suggested that this will lead to "major headaches" for employers.
+Lawyers have suggested that this could cause "major headaches" for employers.

-Now being enforced by the law on 30 June 2014, industrial reports concentrate on workers' right to request for flexible working and how it is guided by Advisory, Conciliation and Arbitration Service (ACAS).
+Now being enforced by the law on 30 June 2014, industrial reports concentrate on workers' right to request for flexible working and how it is guided by the Advisory, Conciliation and Arbitration Service (ACAS).
 They explained how this code is designed to help employers, employees and their representatives to deal with disciplinary and grievance situations in the workplace.

 Shift workers are generally excluded from flextime schemes as are senior managers.
 Other groups of workers for whom flextime arrangements are rare include those who serve the public during specific opening times.

-The advantages of Flextime for the individuals include a better work–life balance, fewer commutes, less fatigue, more days off, lower sickness rates.
-The benefits for the company include; better motivated workers, more efficient and effective operation, less fatigued workers, so fewer errors; they get people working overtime hours without paying overtime rates, fewer facilities required, and lower sickness rates.
+The advantages of Flextime for the individuals include a "better work–life balance", fewer commutes, less fatigue, more days off and lower sickness rates.
+The benefits for the company include better motivated workers, more efficient and effective operation, less fatigued workers and fewer errors; Flextime also gets' people working overtime hours without paying overtime rates, make fewer facilities required, and lower sickness rates.

 For employers, flextime can aid the recruitment and retention of staff.
 It has been a particularly popular option in 2009 for employers trying to reduce staff costs without having to make redundancies during the recession.
 It can also help provide staff cover outside normal working hours and reduce the need for overtime.
-Additionally flextime can also improve the provision of equal opportunities to staff unable to work standard hours.
+Additionally, flextime can also improve the provision of equal opportunities to staff unable to work standard hours.

 Flextime can give employees greater freedom to organize their working lives to suit personal needs.
 In addition, travelling can be cheaper and easier if it is out of peak time.